• Skip to main content

 More ways to preserve summer tomato goodness!

-This classic French preservation method is a great way to preserve summer tomato goodness!
-Try Tomato Confit on grilled bread, on charcuterie boards, in pasta, as a way to bump up the flavor of jarred marinara or on salads for a taste of summer all year long!
+Slow oven-roasted tomatoes, based on the classic French preservation method of confit are a great way to preserve summer tomato goodness!
+Try on grilled bread, on charcuterie boards, in pasta, as a way to bump up the flavor of jarred marinara or on salads for a taste of summer all year long!

 Ingredients